Octavic/rat-adventure-game/README.md

 # rat-adventure-game
-An adventure game for a rat
+A puzzle adventure game featuring an escaped lab rat as the main protagnist

 ## Engine
 Unity2D version 2018.3.12